 This Solvency and Financial Condition Report ("SFCR") presents information in the format prescribed by the applicable Solvency II European regulations and guidelines.
 It includes disclosures in relation to business performance, governance, risk profile, solvency and capital management.
-In doing so it sets out the financial position of Scottish Widows Europe, a Luxembourg life insurance company and its German and Italian branches.
+In doing so it sets out the financial position of Scottish Widows Europe (SWE), a Luxembourg life insurance company and its German and Italian branches.
+Note that the Italian branch stopped operating on 20th November 2023.
+Since that date, SWE operates its portfolio in Italy under the Freedom of Services.